mrmckain/PUG/README.md

 A script for making publication quality figures of a PUG analysis is now provided.
 These figures are similar to those found in <a href="http://gbe.oxfordjournals.org/content/8/4/1150.full?sid=9825eb8d-7200-4945-8671-a3224f4e4f29">McKain et. al. 2016</a> and an example is provided below.

+<h4>Requirements</h4>

+The APE package is required to use PUG Figure Maker.

 <h4>Usage</h4>

 Rscript PUG_Figure_Maker.R Labeled_Species_Tree.tre SUMMARIZED_5080.txt New_File_Name.pdf